MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ## Set up pipelines with Azure DevOps

-To include workflows to automate Teams app development process in Azure DevOps:

 ### Create workflow templates using the Teams Toolkit in Visual Studio Code

 1. Create a new Teams app project using Teams Toolkit.
-2. Select Teams Toolkit icon in the Visual Studio Code sidebar.
+2. Select Teams Toolkit icon in the Visual Studio Code activity bar.
 3. Select **Add CI/CD Workflows**.
 4. Select an environment from the command prompt.
 5. Select **Azure DevOps** as CI/CD provider.
 6. Select at least one template from these options: CI, CD, Provision, and Publish to Teams.
-7. Open the template and customize the workflows that fit your scenarios.
+7. Open the template and customize the workflows that fit into your scenarios.
 8. Follow the README files under `.azure/pipelines` to set up the workflow in Azure DevOps.

 ### Create workflow templates using the TeamsFx CLI